shravanasati/crusade/README.md

 crusade first tokenizes the given input and classifies them into numbers, operators, parentheses and so on.
 During this operation, it also validates the input and checks for invalid expressions like missing operators/operands/parentheses and so on.

 The next step is to use the [shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm) to convert the infix expression to the reverse polish notation (aka postfix expression, eg. `1 + 2 - 3` => `1 2 + 3 -`).
+I've also added a slight modification by providing unary operators with the highest precedence and right associativity.
 The evaluation of the postfix expression is pretty easy.

 ### Build from source